pglombardo/PasswordPusher/docs/promise.md

 **2. An Accessible and Easy to Deploy Application**

-Password Pusher is by origins an opensource application that is forked, modified and deployed internally (and externally) at various organizations.
+Password Pusher is by origins an [opensource application](https://github.com/pglombardo/PasswordPusher) that is often forked, modified and deployed internally (and externally) at various organizations.
 This is great and as always I'll continue to support this as I've done in the past.

-As of June 2021, we now have automated docker builds and support a large number of deployment targets.
+As of June 2021, we now have [automated docker builds](https://hub.docker.com/u/pglombardo) and support a [large number of deployment targets](https://github.com/pglombardo/PasswordPusher#-run-your-own-instance).

 **3. Prioritize features requested by the community of users**